4 Must Visit Bookstores in Halifax

 1. Trident Booksellers and Cafe

-Trident Booksellers & Cafe is a small and independent store located in the heart of Boston, Massachusetts.
-Bernie and Gail Flynn opened it, and their family’s next generation now runs it.
+Bernie and Gail Flynn opened it, and the next generation of their family members now runs it.
 The bookstore also has a small cafe within it.

 Trident Booksellers & Cafe Hunts Sustainability